ckkashyap/articles/best_programming_language.md

 better in most criteria.
 I will attempt to do so in this article.

-And to those who may say that "languages dont matter; only algorithms do" - I'll just say COBOL is (was?) a programming language.
+And to those who may say that "languages dont matter; only algorithms do" - may I remind you - COBOL is (was?) a programming language.

 Just so you know where I am coming from - I am very familiar with C (I have used it to implement x86 kernels) and Perl (I've read and love